Essential city information that everyone should know before traveling to Barcelona.

 - Port Vell

 There are lots of awesome sights and activities in Barcelona.
-Check out this list of Top things to do in Barcelona for more inspiration.
+Check out this list by Everywhere Forward blog for more tips on Top things to do in Barcelona.

 Catalan language basics